 Emseal CAD Drawing : Bridge Joint Repairs: Asphaltic Plug

 Emseal CAD Drawing: BEJS Nosing - Section Replacement

-Interestingly our work in this area was once all for refurbishment projects, but now there is significant adoption for new works as well.
-In the UK we have recently been involved in providing the Emseal BEJS system to solve difficult joint sealing situations for Parapet wall joints, where high movement capabilities were necessary but with a variable joint width.
-Another recent requirement was for sealing Wing wall joints that were subject to a joint movement capability that was potentially 100% of the joint width, plus these also had to be backfilled and remain securely watertight to support the extended service life required of these important structures.
+Interestingly our involvement in bridge joints was once totally involved with refurbishment projects, but recently there has been significant adoption for new works as well.
+For example in the UK we have recently been involved in providing the Emseal BEJS system to solve several difficult joint sealing situations for Parapet wall joints, specifically where high joint movement capabilities were necessary but where there were variable existing joint widths.
+Another recent requirement was for sealing Wing wall joints prior to backfilling and that were subject to a joint movement capability that was potentially 100% of the joint width; these had to be sealed, backfilled and then remain securely watertight and support the extended service life required of these important structures.

-For any specific bridge movement joint requirements please contact NCC to provide support and advice to help you to solve bridge deck expansion joint leaking and maintenance problems, as well as to find solutions for any other expansion joint sealing requirements Take advantage of the proven Emseal systems performance on your bridges and highway structures, please call 01257 266696 or you can email: firstname.lastname@example.org
+For any specific bridge movement joint requirements you can also contact NCC to provide support and advice to help you to solve bridge deck expansion joint leaking and maintenance problems, as well as to find solutions for any other expansion joint sealing requirements Take advantage of the proven Emseal systems performance on your bridges and highway structures, please call 01257 266696 or you can email: email@example.com

-In North America the Emseal BEJS systems have had such success in recent years that the company has now also formed the Emseal Bridge Division with a dedicated support team working with NCC for the UK.
-The Emseal Bridges Division also has a dedicated USA website that contains a lot of useful bridge related information that you can view here: https://www.emseal.com/bridge-expansion-joint-division/
+Incidentaly in North America, the Emseal BEJS systems have had such great success in solving many difficult issues in recent years that the company has now also formed the Emseal Bridge Division with a dedicated support team that are now also working with NCC to support bridge expansion joint issues on highway structures throughout the UK.
+The Emseal Bridges Division also has a dedicated USA website that contains a lot of additional and hopefully very useful, bridge joint related information that you can view here: https://www.emseal.com/bridge-expansion-joint-division/